akamai/cli-appsec/README.md

-  slow-post                 Display contents of slow post in a policy. enable-slow-post          Enable slow post in a policy. disable-slow-post         Disable slow post in a policy. penalty-box               Display contents of penalty box in a policy. enable-penalty-box        Enable penalty box in a policy. disable-penalty-box       Disable penalty box in a policy. set-mode                  Set the mode of the policy
+  slow-post                 Display contents of slow post in a policy. enable-slow-post          Enable slow post in a policy. disable-slow-post         Disable slow post in a policy.

 Command options:
   --json        Print the raw json response.
 All commands respect this option.                       [boolean]